+- Code centered vs. Design centered

 - Hurts when developing large systems

 - Lack of design documentation

 - Limits XP to small systems

 - Producing readable code is hard

-- Code not good as serving as documentation (listings can run to 1000s of pages)
+- Code is not good documentation

 - Lack of structured inspection process (can miss defects)

-- Limited to narrow segment of software application domains

-- Methods are only briefly described

-- Difficult to obtain management support

-- Lack of transition support (how do you switch from waterfall or other process?)
+- Limited to narrow segment of software application domains - Methods are only briefly described - Difficult to obtain management support - Lack of transition support (how do you switch from waterfall or other process?)